 - To change the DNS records, you must open the domains from the setup menu on the left sidebar.

 You will be required to enter the additional DNS record with your DNS provider, which are given by the portal in the page.
-If you want, you can either choose to go with your own DNS provider of use the Office 365 DNS facility which mind you, you still need a DNS provider for the first verification process of the domain, afterwards you can disable it and route the Name Servers (NS) to Office 365 directly.
+If you want, you can either choose to go with your own DNS provider of use the Microsoft 365 or Office 365 DNS facility which mind you, you still need a DNS provider for the first verification process of the domain, afterwards you can disable it and route the Name Servers (NS) to Microsoft 365 or Office 365 directly.

 After adding the DNS entries please note that due to the global DNS propagation, the change to be reflected everywhere it can take up to 24 hours.
 This may cause some delivery issues during the period and some emails can be delayed but unfortunately, it’s part of the migration headaches.

 From here onwards, you can say to the users that they can work on their new mailboxes using mobile and web access.
 For the local users you need to make sure that any DNS entries pointing to the internet domain are updated.
 After Exchange has been uninstalled from the server you must make sure that any autodiscover entries are removed and a new CNAME records has been created which is pointing the autodiscover.<your internet domain> to autodiscover.outlook.com like below.
 Also you must be sure that there are no records which are left there from the uninstall which can cause issues with autodiscover service, so make sure that you clean up your Active Directory Schema after the uninstall.